DocumentationBook/SphinxDocumentation/research/sphinx/top.rst

 The process
 ===========

-he first steps are presented in the following diagram:
+The first steps are presented in the following diagram:

 .. uml:: top.uml